all-of-us/workbench-snippets/sql-snippets/README.md

 # Auto-generation of Jupyter 'Snippets Menu' configuration

-The instructions are identical for both the SQL snippets and the Dataset Builder Snippets.
+The instructions are identical for all of the snippets collections.
 See [CONTRIBUTING](../CONTRIBUTING.md#auto-generation-of-jupyter-snippets-menu-configuration) for the details.

 # Testing